Benign soft tissue tumours and other lumps and bumps

-This article describes a wide variety of lumps and bumps, whether tumourous or non-tumourous.
+This article describes a wide variety of soft tissue lumps and bumps, whether tumourous or non-tumourous.
 This article will be of great help to anyone who has discovered a lump and would like an explanation of what this could be and whether it will require treatment.

 Contents